viionc/electronics-shop-angular/README.md

 When subcribing to store value in ngRx you don't get an actual value, instead you receive a stream (if i understood correctly) so when you want to render something based on that value you have to pipe (?) it asynchronously first.

+I don't think it's possible to deploy this to github pages if you are mere mortal, deployed to vercel in 2 clicks instead.
 <br><br><br><br>

 # ElectronicsShopAngular